-No. The parties are free to submit and use any sort of document.
+No. The parties are free to submit any sort of document.
 However, they are liable for infringement of protected secrecies.
-Nevertheless, the court also may take into consideration such "poisoned" documents and may refuse documents if they, for example, concern matters of family life or the disclosure of the document would cause dishonour to the party or third parties or risk criminal prosecution.
+Nevertheless, the court also may take into consideration such "poisoned" documents.

 8 Evidence

 8.1 What are the basic rules of evidence in your jurisdiction?